 - Autistic people

 Please note that therapy dogs are not service dogs who act as pets to their owners and help them with their daily living.
-These are trained dogs and are used for short period of time to help people cope up with specific issues.
+These are trained dogs and are used for a short period of time to help people cope up with specific issues.

 How does a dog therapy session happen?

 These dogs also help people deal with anxiety and stress.
 Therapy dogs can make a safe bond with a patient and listen to them without being judgmental.
 Dog’s accepting nature makes them good for this therapy role.
-The presence of dogs is comforting and offers a calming effect to people.
+The presence of dogs is comforting and offers a calming effect on people.